Zheng-Meng/Dynamics-Reconstruction-ML/README.md

 # More information

-- For more information about the hyperparameters optimization, you can find from: https://github.com/Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization.
+- For more information about the hyperparameters optimization, you can find from my [GitHub page](https://github.com/Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization).

 # Cite our work
 ```